Understanding RC Helicopter Lift

 1. "Newton's" Theory of Lift (the main factor)

 Newton's second and third laws are arguably the primary contributors that explain airfoil lift.
-They are also the two that we have direct control over while we fly our RC helicopters.

 Newton's second law is commonly represented by the formula F=MA (force equals mass times acceleration).
 Applied to an airfoil, this can be interpreted as the lift of a wing being proportional to the amount of air diverted down times the vertical velocity of that air.